sisihagen/website/content/en/blog/2019/11/climate-crisis-hesitation-and-denial-for-decades.md

 title: "Climate crisis, hesitation and denial for decades"
 date: 2019-11-06
 tags: "Society"
+geo: "World"
+draft: false
 shorttext: "Industry and politics have been warned of the climate crisis for decades.
 You responded with ignorance and denial."
-draft: false
 lang: en
 cover: "society"
 ---